AsierGonz/Human-Robot-Comfort-Experiment/README.md

 **Coming Soon — Resources for Reproducing the Experimental Study**

 This repository contains the materials, code, and documentation related to the study:
-**"Adaptive Robot Motion Planning via Human Physiological Clustering and Comfort-Based Reinforcement Learning"**
+**"Can Robots Adapt to Human Comfort?
+Experimental Validation of a Reinforcement Learning Approach"**
 by **Asier Gonzalez-Santocildes** (Universidad de Deusto)

 ---